gbmhunter/blog/content/mathematics/geometry/quaternions/index.md

     a_z \sin{\frac{\theta}{2}} \\
     \end{bmatrix} $$</p>

-<p>Use this tool to convert from a rotation expressed as an axis-angle to a quaternion:</p>
+Use this tool to convert from a rotation expressed as an axis-angle to a quaternion:

 {{< calculators/axis-angle-to-quaternion >}}